-Microsoft Regional Directors are independent technology enthusiasts who engage in dealing with and evangelizing one or more of Microsoft technologies in a particular region.
+Microsoft Regional Directors are independent technology enthusiasts who deal with and evangelize one or more of Microsoft technologies in a particular region.
 It may sound like they are someone who is on the payroll of Microsoft, but that is not the case.
 Just like Microsoft Most Valuable Professionals, Microsoft Student Partners or Microsoft Student Associates, they are members of a Microsoft program.

 Microsoft Regional Director Program